alem-platform/bootcamp-go/story04/slice_matrix2d_rotate/README.md

 ## Task Description

-Write a function `SliceMatrix2dRotate` ... .
+Write a function `SliceMatrix2dRotate` that rotates a 2D matrix of runes clockwise or counterclockwise based on the given number of turns.

 **Function definition:**